What is excessive sweating or hyperhidrosis?

 What is the cost?

-The cost of treatment is dependent on the size of the area and is quoted during our complimentary consultation.
+The cost of treatment is dependent on the size of the area and is quoted during our consultation.